 Thanksgiving is a time for giving thanks and spending time with family and friends.
-However, it is a four-day weekend and it gives you a lot of free time.
-If you’re not sure how to spend all of your free time, here are some ideas for college bound students.
+Thanksgiving also gives students some free time away from school.
+Some students have a four-day weekend, while other students have the full week off!
+If you’re not sure how to spend your free time, here are some ideas for college bound students.

 Rest.
 No matter if you’re in high school or college, you need your rest.
 Many lists will not include rest, but rest is probably the most important thing that can be on your list.
 When you are exhausted, everything can suffer a little.
 Being tired makes it harder to concentrate and do your best work.
 In addition, not getting enough rest can make it easier to get sick.
 Get your rest and build up your immune system so hopefully you will stay away from sickness between Thanksgiving and winter break.